Call2Teams - Customers

 - Delete the user from the service portal and activate the Sync Now process to re-add them.

-- Quit Teams (right-click in the task bar and choose ‘Quit’) and start it again
+- Have the affected user restart Teams: right-click in the task bar and choose Quit, then and start it again.

-- Wait 30 minutes and Run the Sync Now function again (sometimes when you re-apply licences Microsoft doesn't re-apply the EnterpriseVoiceEnabled $True setting)
+- Wait for 30 minutes then run the Sync Now function again.
+Sometimes Microsoft doesn't re-apply the EnterpriseVoiceEnabled $True setting.

 If if the 'Sync Now' button has a green check-mark and a reasonable amount of time (24 hours) has elapsed since the Sync Now setup, then the issue should be escalated to Microsoft Support.

-On the left hand side menu bar select "Show All" and the Support option will show,
+3. On the left hand side menu bar select "Show All" to see the Support option.

-Create a support request entitled something like "Dial Pad not showing in Teams after 24 hours"
+4. Create a support request with the title "Dial Pad not showing in Teams after 24 hours".

-Within the detail of the support request, provide the following details:
+5. Within the details section of the support request, provide the following: